Lily Tomlin

-Her signature role was written by her then-partner (now wife), Jane Wagner, in a show titled The Search for Signs of Intelligent Life in the Universe which opened on Broadway in 1985 and won Tomlin the Tony Award for Best Lead Actress in a Play.
-She is also known as the voice of Ms. Frizzle on the children's series The Magic School Bus.
-She won her first Emmy Awards in 1974 for writing and producing her own television special, Lily.
-Tomlin won a Grammy Award for her 1972 comedy album This Is a Recording.
-In 2014, she was awarded a Kennedy Center Honor and in 2017 she received the Screen Actors Guild Life Achievement Award.
+Tomlin is known for her collaborations with Jane Fonda starring in the films 9 to 5 (1980), 80 for Brady (2023), and Moving On (2023).
+She also starred with Fonda on the Netflix series Grace and Frankie, which ran for seven seasons from 2015 to 2022 and for which she received four Emmy nominations for Outstanding Lead Actress in a Comedy Series.
+From 2002 to 2006, she portrayed Deborah Fiderer on the Aaron Sorkin series The West Wing.
+She also voiced Ms. Frizzle for the children's animated series The Magic School Bus (1994–1997) and The Magic School Bus Rides Again (2017–2021).

-Early life
+Early life and education

-Tomlin was born in Detroit, Michigan, the daughter of Lillie Mae (née Ford; January 14, 1914 – July 12, 2005), a housewife and nurse's aide, and Guy Tomlin (March 3, 1913 – October 24, 1970), a factory worker.
+Tomlin was born in Detroit, Michigan, the daughter of Lillie Mae (née Ford; January 14, 1914 – July 12, 2005), a housewife and nurse aide, and Guy Tomlin (March 3, 1913 – October 24, 1970), a factory worker.
 She has a younger brother named Richard Tomlin.
 Tomlin's parents were Southern Baptists who moved to Detroit from Paducah, Kentucky, during the Great Depression.
 Although she attended a Southern Baptist church as a child, she later grew to become irreligious.
 She is a 1957 graduate of Cass Technical High School.
 Tomlin attended Wayne State University and originally studied biology.
 She auditioned for a play, and it sparked her interest in a career in the theatre and she changed her major.
 After college, Tomlin began doing stand-up comedy in nightclubs in Detroit and later in New York City.
 She continued studying acting at the HB Studio.